 • Successfully arbitrating a gaming compact dispute with the state of New York, saving multi-millions of dollars for our client.

-Given this breadth and depth of skill sets, we believe that our team is uniquely positioned to provide superior service and expertise to our clients.
+Given this breadth and depth of skillsets, our team is uniquely positioned to provide superior service and expertise to our clients.
 Our team includes:

 Representing Tribal Parties in Economic Development Initiatives and Transactions

-Our attorneys have transactional experience that includes formation of tribal chartered entities; gaming compacts; obtaining regulatory approvals from the Department of the Interior and the National Indian Gaming Commission, and others; commercial development; hotels on and off reservations; real estate and financing; health care; employment; corporate/private equity matters, including sovereign wealth funds; and drafting tribal regulations, including for cannabis initiatives.
+Our attorneys have transactional experience that includes the formation of Tribal chartered entities; gaming compacts; obtaining regulatory approvals from the Department of the Interior, the National Indian Gaming Commission, and others; commercial development; hotels on and off reservations; real estate and financing; health care; employment; corporate/private equity matters, including sovereign wealth funds; and drafting Tribal regulations, including for cannabis initiatives.
 Our significant accomplishments include:

 • Negotiating a $90 million loan transaction on behalf of an Indian nation to provide funding for a casino and resort expansion project.